Skip to main content

 • Interdisciplinary Learning: Our programme uniquely blends social science, policy, and history to provide a rounded perspective on intelligence.

-• Practical, Hands-On Training: During our once-per-year “residential week”, you will engage in immersive simulations, receive certification in industry tools, and participate in the Brunel Analytic Simulated Exercise (BASE) which provides real-world briefing experience before a panel of experts.
+• Practical, Hands-On Training: Engage in immersive simulations, receive certification in industry tools, and participate in the Brunel Analytic Simulated Exercise (BASE) which provides real-world briefing experience before a panel of experts.

 • Exclusive, Cohesive Curriculum: Experience a "garden-wall" designed programme where every module is crafted to build on each other.
 Offering a unique, cohesive learning journey, with specialist electives, focused on in-depth study.